Skip to main content

 GuidelineBest Practice

 AlignmentCenter-align text within buttons for a consistent, balanced appearance.
+Groups of buttons should be right aligned.

 CapitalizationUse title-case for button text (e.g., “Submit Form”, “View Account Details”).